TCPA Compliance: A Complete SMS Checklist

-Even if you’re new to SMS marketing, you’ve likely heard about TCPA compliance.
-Our TCPA Compliance Checklist keeps your customers engaged and your business out of trouble.
+Even if you’re new to SMS marketing, you’ve likely heard about the importance of TCPA compliance.
+Our TCPA compliance checklist keeps your customers engaged and your business out of trouble.

-More and more companies are hopping aboard the SMS (Short Message Service) train.
-This isn’t surprising given the channel’s high open rates, strong performance metrics, and two-way communication capabilities.
+More and more companies are onboard the SMS (Short Message Service) train.
+This isn’t surprising, given the channel’s high open rates, robust performance metrics, and convenient two-way communication capabilities.

 However, while businesses are right to pursue this lucrative marketing approach, many are unaware of the need to adhere to TCPA compliance regulations.

-Before you send your first text, review this comprehensive guide to ensure your business is doing things by the book.
+Before you send your first (or next) text, review this comprehensive guide to ensure your business is doing things by the book.

 TCPA Compliance: An Overview